Casio FX-850P: Specifications

-The calculator had a BASIC interpreter, MEMO function, a formula library.
+The computer had a BASIC interpreter, MEMO function, a formula library.
 The built-in 8 kB memory could be expanded using the optional Casio RP-8 (8 kB) or RP-33 (32 kB) RAM expansion modules.
 An optional Casio FA-6 interface board provided a cassette tape recorder connector, a Centronics printer connector and an RS-232C port.
-The calculator could print data and listings on any Centronics printer; printing graphics required the Casio FP-100 plotter-printer.
+The computer could print data and listings on any Centronics printer; printing graphics required the Casio FP-100 plotter-printer.

 Later, Casio released the FX-880P, which had 32 kB built-in memory.
 With a RP-33 expansion module, this model could be upgraded to a total of 64 kB.